kylehakala/home-assistant.io/source/_integrations/zha.markdown

 ## Configuration - GUI

-Connect your radio module and restart Home Assistant.
+Be sure to connect your radio module and restart Home Assistant before proceeding.

-From the Home Assistant front page go to **Configuration** and then select **Integrations** from the list.

-Use the plus button in the bottom right to add a new {% term integration %} called **ZHA**.
+{% include integrations/config_flow.md %}

 In the popup: